I have a particular interest in culture and history, especially the history of my home country, Ireland.

 There were many tribes in Celtic Ireland.
-While they shared a common culture of language, laws and customs, they were politically disunited.
+While they shared a common culture of language, laws, and customs, they were politically disunited.
 Tribes often competed to extend their territories and feuds could be long and bitter.
 When the Normans first came to Ireland, one of the reasons they found it easy to defeat the native Irish was that the tribes of Ireland were divided against each other and had no sense of collective identity.

-The map on the right shows a list of the which tribes held territory in different parts of Ireland, according to the Classical geographer Ptolemy.
+The map on the right shows a list of which tribes held territory in different parts of Ireland, according to the Classical geographer Ptolemy.
 As the Irish did not keep written records of their affairs, to a large extent we rely on the writings of other peoples, such as the Romans, to tell us about the political organization of Celtic Ireland.
 What has survived directly from Celtic times are the great myths and legends.

-We know quite a lot about the culture of Celtic Ireland from legends which were written down by medieval monks, and also from traditional celebrations which have survived even up to the present day.
+We know quite a lot about the culture of Celtic Ireland from legends that were written down by medieval monks, and also from traditional celebrations which have survived even up to the present day.

 The Celts believed strongly in an afterlife, where the soul passed over the western ocean to the undying lands.
 They did not have a hierarchical church-based religion, but they did have a priestly caste known as druids.
-Druids conducted rituals which were closely connected to the natural world, and especially to the changing of the seasons.
-Halloween is a modern version of the ancient Irish festival of Samhain which has become popular in many countries, Other less well known festivals still survive in Ireland, such as Lammas fairs which are named after the Celtic summer festival of Lughnasa.
+Druids conducted rituals that were closely connected to the natural world, and especially to the changing of the seasons.
+Halloween is a modern version of the ancient Irish festival of Samhain which has become popular in many countries, Other less well-known festivals still survive in Ireland, such as Lammas fairs which are named after the Celtic summer festival of Lughnasa.

 Celtic Ireland also gave us many tales relating to gods and goddesses known as the 'Tuath na Danaan'.
-Many of the legends relate to interactions of mortal warriors and princesses with these supernatural figures.
+Many of the legends relate to the interactions of mortal warriors and princesses with these supernatural figures.